keu/docs/guides/airflow-sql.md

         t0 >> generate_files >> snowflake
 ```

-Here's a graph view of the DAG:
+This image shows a graph view of the DAG:

 ![Covid-to-Snowflake Graph](/img/guides/covid_to_snowflake_graph_view.png)